Frenchman's Creek (film): Production

 Fontaine was under contract to independent producer to David O. Selznick, who loaned out his contract players to other studios.
 In this case, Fontaine was loaned to Paramount for this lavish production.
 She later complained about her work with director Leisen and some of her costars.
 The film's budget of $3.6 million made it Paramount's most expensive production up to that time.

+Producer David Lewis had just joined Paramount and was assigned to the film by head of production Buddy DeSylva.
+The director of the film was Mitchell Leisen.
+Lewis wrote De Sylva "knew I disliked Leisen and his work, but ignored my feelings.
+Leisen was his pet and DeSylva’s preferences were for splashy production over story content."

+Lewis also wrote "Joan was as wrong as possibly could be for the Du Maurier heroine; we needed a vivid woman.
+(I had envisioned Vivien Leigh, whom Selznick afterward told me could have been had for the part.)
+Arturo de Cordova was entirely untried in American films, although he was very popular in Mexico.
+He was a rather lethargic, not particularly handsome young man.
+Leisen didn’t much like the idea of him much either, but the studio thought him a future Valentino."

 Cast members Rathbone and Bruce were known for appearing together as Holmes and Watson, respectively, in the Sherlock Holmes films by Universal Studios.
 Frenchman's Creek was their only on-screen collaboration besides the Holmes films.

+According to Lewis, De Sylva told Leisen the director could take as long as he could to finish the film.
+He also said Leisen kept wanting to return the script to the du Maurier original.